A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Test new ideas that could significantly grow your business.
 Do this next.

-- For A/B tests of AdWords ads, use this tool, ensuring you check the results only once the test has run for a preagreed duration.
+- For A/B tests of Google Ads, use this tool, ensuring you check the results only once the test has run for a pre-agreed duration.

 - For tests using multivariate testing software, use the software’s built-in statistical significance calculator.

-The tools we just mentioned tell you whether your results are significant—or whether you don’t have enough data yet and your results are due just to chance.
+The tools we just mentioned tell you whether your results are significant—or whether you don’t have enough data yet and your results are merely due to chance.

 - The best place to start is to identify the weak links in your marketing funnel.
-Sketch out a brief overview of your marketing funnel, from advertising all the way through to closing the sale.
+Sketch out a brief overview of your marketing funnel, from advertising through to closing the sale.
 This will include the following:

 - Your advertising